When did the Boy Scouts start?

 The Second World War had a major effect on another highlight of the Boy Scout experience.
 Every four years a World Scout Jamboree is held, where Boy Scouts from across the globe come together for a large-scale camp lasting up to two weeks.
 The first was in London in 1920, and the UK also hosted World Jamborees in Merseyside in 1929 and Warwickshire in 1957.
 Both of the latter camps had more than 30,000 attendees, and many British Boy Scouts were able to attend.
 The 6th World Scout Jamboree was due to take place in France in 1941, but was postponed until 1947 because of the war.
 Happily, more than 25,000 Boy Scouts from over 70 countries met on the banks of the Seine.

 There was also the chance to travel abroad to attend camps and smaller Jamborees overseas, as long as a Boy Scout troop could raise the funds.
 Kandersteg International Scout Centre was built in Switzerland in 1923, and still offers year-round opportunities for Boy Scouts to get together without waiting for a World Jamboree year.
 Such experiences have undoubtedly shaped young people’s outlook on the world, and broadened their understanding and respect for other cultures.
-Information on all of the World Scout Jamborees until 2007 is available here, and there is footage from even the earliest Jamborees at British Pathe.
+There is footage from even the earliest Jamborees at British Pathe.

 After the Second World War, Boy Scouts were called into service to help at the 1948 London Olympics, and were prominent at various royal occasions.
 The fundraising ensemble performances known as Gang Shows, which started in the 1930s, were very popular, while in 1949 ‘Bob-a-Job Week’ was launched to help raise funds for Scouting, but by the mid-1950s the number of boys in Scouting was starting to decline.